Secure the Load, Keep It Off the Road!

 Drivers can decrease their chances of being involved in a road debris crash by:

 AAA also recommends that drivers avoid tailgating and remain alert while on the road.
-Additional tips on defensive driving and how to report road debris to the proper authorities are available online at AAA.com/PreventRoadDebris.
+AAA also recommends that drivers avoid tailgating and remain alert while on the road.

 AAA provides automotive, travel and insurance services to 56 million members nationwide.
 AAA advocates for the safety and mobility of its members and has been committed to outstanding road service for more than 100 years.
 The not-for-profit, fully tax-paying member organization works on behalf of motorists, who can now map a route, find local gas prices, discover discounts, book a hotel and track their roadside assistance service with the AAA Mobile app for iPhone, iPad and Android.
 For more information, visit www.aaa.com.